A Night for Crime (February 18, 1943)

 Free Download of the old movie A Night for Crime

 A-Night-For-Crime-1943.mp4 (621mb - 720x526)

 A-Night-For-Crime-1943-720p.mp4 (1.3gb - 986x720)

 Sometimes Hollywood makes a movie about themselves, and this is one of them.
-We have a murder mystery with actresses, producers, and a publicity man with his fast-talking girl friend that solve a couple of murders and uncover a tangled web of deceit at the movie studio.
+We have a murder mystery with actresses, producers, a publicity man and his fast-talking girlfriend solve a couple of murders and uncover a tangled web of deceit at the movie studio.
 With this one, we also get a bit of the flavor of wartime America, and the way it changed life at home, accented by a story I remember my papa telling about the war years and sugar in particular.

-Okay, here's my story from papa during WWII.
-Sugar in particular, like gasoline, rubber, and other materials, was in short supply, and rationing stamps were issued so that everyone could get a little bit, and no one got a lot more than the rest of the people.
-But in the beginning, the person issuing the stamps would ask you how much sugar you had on hand at the time, and give you extra stamps if you didn't have much.
-Dad often told the story of a neighbor who sat in the office and tearfully clamed that every bit of sugar he had was on the kitchen table.
-Well, this would be understood to mean that the only sugar he had was in his small sugar bowl sitting on the table with the salt shaker and pepper shaker.
-But then dad would explain that the fellow actually had about 10 pounds of sugar stacked on his table, and was laughing at the extra sugar rations he was given because of his 'dire' straights.
+When coupons were first issued, everyone was asked how much of the product that they had on hand.
+My father often told the story of a neighbor who sat in the office and tearfully claimed that every bit of sugar he had was on the kitchen table.
+Well, this would be understood to mean that the only sugar he had was in his small sugar bowl sitting on the table next to the salt shaker and pepper shaker.
+But then dad would explain that the fellow actually had about 10 pounds of sugar stacked on his table, and the neighbor was given extra sugar coupons because of his 'dire' straights.
 All right, now back to the show.